Spotify revenue beats but adds fewer-than-expected paid subscribers

 Since launching its service more than a decade ago, Spotify has overcome resistance from big record labels and some major music artists to transform how people listen to music and become a global leader in music streaming.

-To fuel its next stage of growth, it launched its service in South Africa, the Middle East and India in recent months even as it continues to price aggressively in the developed world.
+To fuel its next stage of growth, Spotify launched its service in South Africa, the Middle East and India in recent months even as it continues to price aggressively in the developed world.

-However, it still faces competition from Apple Inc (AAPL.O), which is trailing behind Spotify with more than 60 million subscribers as of June.
+It still faces competition from Apple Inc (AAPL.O), which trails Spotify with more than 60 million subscribers as of June.

+On a morning conference call with analysts, Ek said Spotify delivered 31% year-over-year subscriber growth, “which we believe is roughly twice the rate of growth of our next closest competitor.”

 Spotify’s monthly active users, which included its ad-supported free version, grew 29% to 232 million and beat expectation of 227.7 million users.